ember-learn/deprecation-app/content/ember/v3/array-observers.md

 ```

 Ideally the dirty state would be converted into derived state that could read
-the array it was dependent upon, but if that's not an option or would require
+the array it depended on.
+If that's not an option or would require
 major refactors, it is also possible to override the mutator method of the array
 and trigger the change when it is called.
 In EmberArray's, the primary mutator
 method is the `replace()` method.